A Second Life For Batter : Leftovers To Gold

 Leftovers To Gold : A Second Life For Batter

-There’s something super satisfying about taking leftovers and turning them into something awesome – it’s like giving that food a second chance instead of letting it go to waste.
-It’s a little transformation that leads to a tasty surprise!
+There’s something beautifully satisfying about taking leftovers and transforming them into something wonderful – it’s like offering that food a second chance, embracing its potential instead of letting it go to waste.
+It’s a heartfelt little transformation that leads to a delightful surprise!

 The leftover dosa and idli batter?
 Totally perfect for whipping up some crispy Kuzhi Paniyaram, making a fun and easy snack!
 The crunch from the lentils and fresh coriander really jazzes it up.
 “If we can save something, let’s make it awesome,” and that’s how this simple batter gets a cool twist!